 Brand24 crawls both social and traditional web so results from forums, blogs or news sites are there for you as well.

-You can quickly get to the mentions that matter to you the most with a range of filters related to sentiment, influence, etc.
+You can quickly get to the mentions that matter to you the most with a range of filters related to sentiment, influence, social media reach, etc.